brianglass/anastasis/files/tuesday_matins.md

 **Of the Martyrs.**

-<span style="mso-bidi-font-size: 10.0pt; font-family: Book Antiqua">ChristÂ’s Champions, who endured the fire of tortures with GodÂ’s refreshing dew, rescue me, subject to dread passions, from the fire of Gehenna.</span>
+<span style="mso-bidi-font-size: 10.0pt; font-family: Book Antiqua">Christ’s Champions, who endured the fire of tortures with God’s refreshing dew, rescue me, subject to dread passions, from the fire of Gehenna.</span>

 <span style="mso-bidi-font-size: 10.0pt; font-family: Book Antiqua">Glorious Martyrs of Christ, shown to be strong by the might of God against your foes, you overthrew their power that has no strength.</span>